The Auxiliary Territorial Service (ATS) was established in September 1938 as the threat of war loomed ever larger.

 Female conscription was introduced in December 1941.
-Women were given a choice of working in industry or farming, or joining one of the military auxiliary services.
+Women were given the choice of working in industry or farming, or of joining one of the military auxiliary services.
 The ATS was the largest of these, but women also joined the Women's Auxiliary Air Force and the Women's Royal Naval Service.

 The ATS also took on most women of the First Aid Nursing Yeomanry (FANY).
 This provided the unit with ready-trained drivers.

 Nominally, FANY continued as an independent unit to provide a cover for recruitment to the Special Operations Executive.
 Many female agents were parachuted into enemy territory.

 ATS personnel operated searchlights, range finders and sound detectors.
 They even aimed anti-aircraft guns, although Army rules meant that only men were allowed to fire them.

 ‘Until my experience in London I had been opposed to the use of women in uniform.
 But in Great Britain I had seen them perform so magnificently in various positions, including service with anti-aircraft batteries, that I had been converted.
 Towards the end of the war the more stubborn die-hards had been convinced and demanded them in increasing numbers.’

 By June 1945, there were around 200,000 members of the ATS from all across the British Empire, including the Dominions, India and the West Indies.
 They served in many overseas theatres of operation as well as on the Home Front.
 Altogether, 335 ATS women were killed by enemy action and many more were injured.

 Despite their vital contribution, ATS women were not treated the same as men.
 On average, they received two-thirds of the pay given to male soldiers of similar rank, and four-fifths of the rations.